tsutterley/pyTMD/doc/source/getting_started/Contributing.rst

 Semantic Commit Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Commit messages should follow the `Conventional Commits <https://www.conventionalcommits.org/>`_ specification:
+Please follow the `Conventional Commits <https://www.conventionalcommits.org/>`_ specification for your commit messages to help organize the pull requests:

 .. code-block:: bash